 Whether offences are solved or not varies.
-In the offence groups, drug and alcohol offences and traffic offences have the highest clearance rates, each with 80 per cent in 2018.
-Public order and integrity violations also have high clearance rates, with 67 per cent in 2018.
+The categories of offences with the highest clearance rates are traffic offences and drug and alcohol offences, with 81 and 80 per cent respectively in 2019.
+Public order and integrity violations also have high clearance rates, with 69 per cent in 2019.

-Criminal damage and property theft have the lowest clearance rates, with 20 and 19 per cent respectively.
+Criminal damage and property theft have the lowest clearance rates, with 21 and 19 per cent respectively.
 However, among the more specific offences, there is a relatively large disparity in the proportions that are solved or not.
-For example, 74 per cent of all petty theft from shops and other retail outlets were solved, while this only applied to 3 per cent of all bicycle thefts.
+For example, 69 per cent of all petty theft from shops and other retail outlets were solved, while the corresponding figure for bicycle thefts was just 2 per cent.